pbellon/CEDEJ-Atlas/README.md

 ## Translation
 Currently this app is developed only in french.
 To translate it in english (the only additional supported language) you'll need to translate multiple elements:
 - all locale files located under `/locales/fr`.
-- all content files located under `/content/fr`.
+- all content files located under `/src/content/fr`.
+- the index.html file located under `/public/en/index.html`

 All translatable files are already in place but they need to be translated.